hdShang/arxiv-daily/docs/cs-CV/2025-06-06/papers/250605667v2-driveaction-a-benchmark-for-exploring-human-like-driving-decisions-i.md

 ---
 layout: default
-title: DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models
+title: "DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models"
 ---

 # DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models